 “But the Papacy, the Priesthood, and many other Catholic doctrines were not established until much later!”

-You will notice that the priesthood of the Levites was not established until after the Exodus.
-You will also notice that the Tabernacle itself, the central and only location for sacrifice and priestly ordnances, was not built until after the Exodus.
+You will notice that the priesthood of the Levites was not confirmed until after the Exodus.
+You will also notice that the Tabernacle itself (much less the Temple, to which the Ark was moved), the central and only location for sacrifice and priestly ordinances, was not built until after the Exodus.
 Israel was not permitted to say “Moses is illegitimate because our fathers in Egypt and before the Egyptian captivity didn’t have a priesthood.”
 That would have been ignorant nonsense worthy of death.

 Likewise, David moved the Ark from the Tabernacle of Moses which was at Gibeah over to the threshingfloor of Ornan, then finally to Zion.
-He had no scriptural basis for doing this.
+He had no explicit scriptural basis for doing this.
+What he had, instead, was authority to determine something God said he would reveal later.

 You will also notice that after the death of Moses, the Levites were under obligation to teach the rest of Israel the laws up until Jeroboam kicked them out of the cities of the separated 10 tribes.
 They never lost that teaching authority – Jeroboam and his compatriots simply rejected it and went their own way.
-Protestants have done exactly the same thing, and they struggle and reach and scramble for some apex of Christian history when things went wrong, where they can claim that the Catholic church lost its legitimacy.
-This is foolish and narcissistic if you honestly evaluate history and the scriptures.
+Protestants have done exactly the same thing, struggling and reaching and scrambling for some apex of Christian antiquity when things went wrong, where they can claim that the Catholic church lost its legitimacy.
+This is foolish and narcissistic if you honestly evaluate history and the scriptures; Protestantism is at root at a break in the continuity of Christendom.

-Simply choosing to be “sola scriptura” is no different from the Samarians – they rejected the later prophetic and kings writings and stuck to only the first 5 books of Moses, with a few textual variations from the recognized canon of the first 5 books of Moses.
+Simply choosing to be “sola scriptura” is no different from the Samaritans – they rejected the later prophetic writings and Chronicles of the Kings and stuck to only the first 5 books of Moses, with a few textual variations from the recognized canon of the first 5 books of Moses.
 Protestants have done the same.
 They rejected the authority of Jerusalem, the priesthood, the Temple, and the teaching authority of the Levites (Moses’ seat).
-They will likely suffer the same fate, in time.
+They rejected the son of David, whose power and throne was absolute.

-You might see my Samaritan-Protestant connection, and perhaps your mind races back to Jesus’ conversation with the Samaritan woman, and you’re inclined to argue that Jesus said this:
+Perhaps in reading about the Samaritan-Protestant connection your mind races back to Jesus’ conversation with the Samaritan woman, and you’re inclined to argue that Jesus said this:

 [Jhn 4:19-21 ESV] 19 The woman said to him, “Sir, I perceive that you are a prophet.
 20 Our fathers worshiped on this mountain, but you say that in Jerusalem is the place where people ought to worship.”
 21 Jesus said to her, “Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.